Paris Hilton Attends iCloud Hacker’s Hearing After Her Nude Photos Were Stolen

 As Inquisitr has previously reported, Paris Hilton became the latest victim of a nude photo hacking when Paytsar Bkhchadzhyan invaded the model’s privacy.
 The hacker reported swiped Hilton’s nude photos off of her iCloud account in addition to stealing over $100,000 from the singer.
 To make matters worse, the hacker also hacked into the accounts of Hilton’s father and sister in an attempt to get access to more personal information and accounts belonging to Paris.

 TMZ managed to record a short video of Hilton as she was heading to the hearing of her hacker.
-The camera man told Hilton her fans were worried about her and asked Hilton if she had anything to advice to give to other celebrities to keep their nude photos protected.
+The cameraman told Hilton her fans were worried about her and asked Hilton if she had any advice to give to other celebrities to keep their nude photos protected.
 While it didn’t appear as if Hilton wanted to stop and chat with the TMZ camera, she did declare not to trust iCloud before heading into the building.

-Paris was also asked if she was upset for having her privacy invaded in such a manner, her response was simple and to the point.
+Paris was also asked if she was upset about having her privacy invaded in such a manner, her response was simple and to the point.

 “Yes, of course.
 That’s why I’m here today.”